ssssi/freqtrade_strs/README.md

 https://discord.gg/e8dkbJsKf5

-if you have any question you can contact me in discard @E0V1E.
+if you have any question you can contact me in discard:@E0V1E.